 \subsection{Data Preprossing}

-The workflow of our Preprossing method for training is shown as the figure 3 and the workflow of our Preprossing method for training is shown as the figure 4.
+The workflow of our Preprossing method for training is shown in figure 3, and the workflow of our Preprossing method for training is shown in figure 4.

-Firstly we resized the images to a certain scale (224*224 or 384*384), then applied random flipping, then selected a policy from from rotation, translation horizontally or vertically, and then we applied random erasing.
-Finally we did the normalization.
-All these changes are applied with small probability.
-Different from the natural images, the overall characteristics of medical images are significant to classify, so we avoid using crop or center crop as data augmentation methods.
+Firstly we resized the images to a certain scale (224*224 or 384*384), then applied random flipping, then selected a policy from rotation, translation horizontally or vertically, and then applied random erasing.
+Finally, we did the normalization.
+All these changes are applied with a small probability.
+Unlike natural images, the overall characteristics of medical images are significant to classify, so we avoid using crop or center crop as data augmentation methods.
 We only use horizontal flipping, and the rotation or translation augmentation methods are also controlled within a small range.
 We did not use prepossessing methods related to brightness or contrast to avoid destroying the difference between the three classes.